COVID-19 Vaccine Requirement Frequently Asked Questions

 Will faculty and staff be required to get vaccinated?

 We expect the vast majority of the Bates community will be vaccinated by the time students return in the fall.
-Policies concerning employee vaccination are still under consideration by the college.
+All Bates employees are required to provide their vaccination status to Human Resources.
+Every employee is required to provide to the college evidence of vaccination or disclosure of non-vaccination.

 If I receive a medical exemption, how will that impact my ability to participate fully in on-campus activities?